DIY automobile art

 We used the dremel to create the wood signs.
 I already had MDF laying around, so I was able to create a hole for the nail with my trio.
 If you need to get wood cut, you can head to Lowes and they will cut out the wood for you.
 They are awesome!

-To get a straight line, lay a piece of tape down on the wood and begin to cut slowly.
+o get a straight line, lay a piece of tape down on the wood and begin to cut slowly.
 My husband cut this one.
 We had fun seeing who could cut a straighter line.
 Never hurts to have a little contest, right?! ;) The dremel trio really is AMAZING!
 It can cut through practically anything!
-It can cut through wood, dry wall, plastic, sheet metal and tile.
-I also loved using the sander to get the edges nice and smooth.
-This really is a DIY’ers dream tool!
-See a fun little video of what it can do here.

 After my boards had been cut and sanded I stained them with a dark walnut.
 I did this so that the dark would show through when I distressed them later on.